Kitchen Counter Chronicles

 chamomile flower picked

 Gently pull and pop the flower head off.
 It is quite simple to do...they really do pop right off.
 In a few moments, you will have harvested all of the open chamomile flowers and clean flower heads.
 Be sure to leave behind any heads that have not come into bloom...these will be your next crop.
-By removing the blooming heads the chamomile plant will reward you with many, many more flowers.
+By removing the blooming flower heads, the chamomile plant will reward you with many, many more flowers.

 drying chamomile flowers

-What to do with chamomile flowers?
+What to make with dried chamomile flowers

 How to Harvest Chamomile

 Drying chamomile flowers is very simple to do.
-To dry the chamomile flowers, place the flower heads between two pieces of cheesecloth, or paper towel, in a dry spot.
+To dry the chamomile flowers, place the flower heads between two pieces of cheesecloth or paper towel, in a dry spot.
 Make sure you have dusted off any dirt or sand...the flowers must be clean.
 The flowers will take about a week to dry, depending on the humidity in your home.
 Once the chamomile flowers are dry, store them in an air-tight jar until ready to use.

 Do you grow chamomile in your garden?
 Do you have any tips for us?
 Feel free to share your tips in the comments below.